aGotelli/Projet1/README.md

 # <a name="S-World"></a>World

-  The aim of this header file is to separate the definition of the world from the other parts of the simulation as it is used in different files and is more useful to have it declared in a specific header file to include where needed.
+  The aim of this header file is to separate the definition of the world from the other parts of the simulation.
+In fact, as it is used in different files, it is more useful to have it declared in a specific header file to include where needed.
 The world is characterized by the distance between horizontal lines (xSpacing), the distance between vertical lines (ySpacing) and the line thickness.

-  In order to show the world in rviz and so in the simulation, the ground generator is implemented with its header file.
-It generates a tiled floor, using chunk, represented by a white parallelepiped of size 5x5 meters.
-Some lines are generated in order to highlight the separating lines of each tile.
+##### Members
+      private:

+       const double xSpacing { 1.0 };
+       const double ySpacing { 1.0 };
+       const double lineThickness { 0.005 };

 # <a name="S-Utility"></a>Utility